user683/HNLMRec/README.md

 The pipeline of our model primarily consists of three parts: user-item profile generation, semantic negative sampling, and semantic alignment.

-### User Profile and Item Profile Generation
+### User Profile and Item Profile Generation (e.g., Yelp2018)

-For the item profile generation, you need first to contract such json file, which is shown as follows:
+For the **item profile** generation, you need first to contract such json file, which is shown as follows:
 ```
 {
         "item_id": row['item_id'],